r7uaz0n/jekyll-now/_posts/2017-4-14-day-seven.md

 ## Questions:

 I can visualize the pattern as seen in table above.
 How do I come up with the formula?
 How can I develop this skill?
-I assume practice more math.
+I assume that I should practice more math.

 ## Bugs discovered / what I got stuck on: